akka/akka/akka-docs/src/main/paradox/stream/stream-refs.md

   This is in order to not complicate the mental model what materializing such value would mean.

-  If you have an use case for building a fan-in operation accepting writes from multiple remote nodes, you can build your Sink and prepend it with a `MergeHub` stage, each time materializing a new `SinkRef` targeting that `MergeHub`.
-This has the added benefit of giving you full control how to merge these streams (i.e. by using "merge preferred" or any other variation of the fan-in stages).
+  If you have an use case for building a fan-in operation accepting writes from multiple remote nodes, you can build your Sink and prepend it with a `MergeHub` operator, each time materializing a new `SinkRef` targeting that `MergeHub`.
+This has the added benefit of giving you full control how to merge these streams (i.e. by using "merge preferred" or any other variation of the fan-in operators).
 @@@

 ### Delivery guarantees